joinpursuit/Pursuit-Core-Web/html_css_dom/restful_apis/README.md

 2. **Client–server** – The client is never directly interacting with the server.
 By separating the user interface concerns from the data storage concerns, we improve the portability of the user interface across multiple platforms and improve scalability by simplifying the server components.
 This essentially means that client application and server application MUST be able to evolve **separately** without any dependency on each other.

 3. **Stateless** – Session state is kept entirely on the client.
 Each request from client to server must contain all of the information necessary to understand the request, and cannot take advantage of any stored context on the server.
-The server will not store anything about latest HTTP request client made. _It will treat each and every request as **new**_.
+The server will not store anything about the latest HTTP request the client made. _It will treat each and every request as **new**_.
 No session, no history.

 4. **Cacheable** – Cache constraints require that the data within a response to a request be implicitly or explicitly labeled as cacheable or non-cacheable.
 If a response is cacheable, then a client cache is given the right to reuse that response data for later, equivalent requests.